Inbound Marketing. It’s a catchy phrase. It borrows from the concept of inbound and outbound sales but attributes the same ideas to marketing.

 If you’re an individual then understanding what Inbound really is might help you get back to the basics of SEO – write or buy decent content and build links to it.

-If you’re an agency, maybe you don’t care about doing anything for your clients and just worry about signing more to replace those you lose.
 Or, maybe you do care about your clients and you realize that trying to convince them to pay you to build a mini-golf course in the middle of the dessert where no one will see it might not be in their best interest.

 Regardless of who you are and what your goals are, just try to remember that SEO and digital marketing aren’t about joining a cult.
 They’re are keeping up with the changes in the industry and getting results.